 Common Name: Lesser Celandine

-Ranunculus ficaria is a Perennial up to 0.20 metres tall.
+Ranunculus ficaria is a perennial plant that can grow up to 0.20 metres tall.

 It has edible, medicinal and miscellaneous uses.